gaia-unlimited/community-workshop2/docs/content/logistics.md

 ## <i class="fa-solid fa-comments"></i> Communications

-This workshop is an in-person event.
+This workshop is an in-person event with the option for remote participation.
 In addition, we will use:

 * <a href="https://github.com/gaia-unlimited/community-workshop2/discussions" aria-label=envelope> <i class="fa-brands fa-slack"></i> event discussion workspace</a>
 * <a href="https://github.com/gaia-unlimited" aria-label=envelope> <i class="fa-brands fa-github" ></i></i> GaiaUnlimited GitHub</a>.